lance-amethyst/ixw/README.md

 # IXW project

 IXW is a set of Web development framework base on IX library.
+About how it works, see <a href="doc/idea.md">The idea of IXW</a> for more detail(Sorry, only Chinese language).

 There are 2 modes for create a new project:
    "pure" -- only Web Frontend